 Code Description Solution 1 Generic error code; catchall for unexpected problem states.
-Contact Achronix Technical Support 2 Invalid command line options for ACE or acx See Running ACE (see page 248) for a list of valid user command-line options.
+Contact Achronix Technical Support 2 Invalid command line options for ACE or acx See Running ACE (see page 252) for a list of valid user command-line options.
 Contact Achronix Technical Support if problems persist.
 3 License failure.
 ACE was unable to obtain a required license.
 See the ACE License & Installation Quickstart Guide (UG002) for more details about configuring ACE license management.
 Contact Achronix Technical Support if problems persist.
 5 GUI startup failure: incomplete installation: compatible Java release not found.
-This typically indicates that the included version of Java used by the ACE GUI is improperly configured.
+This error typically indicates that the included version of Java used by the ACE GUI is improperly configured.
 Contact Achronix Technical Support 13 GUI startup failure.
-This typically indicates that there's a problem in Linux with the LD_LIBRARY_PATH environment variable.
+This typically indicates that there's a problem in Linux with the LD_LIBRARY_PATH environment variable, though it can also occur due to crashes when loading the 64-bit WebKitGTK+HTML browser.
 Linux users should unset the LD_LIBRARY_PATH environment variable and try running ACE again.
+Linux users should also ensure there is a compatible 64-bit HTML browser (WebKit or WebKit2 for GTK+2 or GTK+3) installed.
 If problems persist, contact Achronix Technical Support.
+See Linux: Incompatible Default Web Browser (see page 526) for more details.
 100 / 101 The GUI is attempting to workaround a number of known startup issues through automated forced restarts (which display these exit codes).
-If the restarts failed and the GUI did not start successfully, this is an error.
+If restarts fail and the GUI did not start successfully, this is an error.
 Contact Achronix Technical Support if the GUI did not start. values ≤ 136 Various license management error codes from RLM.
 See the ACE License & Installation Quickstart Guide (UG002) for more details on ACE license management.
 Contact Achronix Technical Support if problems persist.
 201 The GUI detected a socket communication error with the acx backend.
 Contact Achronix Technical Support